littleosbook/littleosbook/getting_to_c.md

 like to use C as much as possible and only assembly where it make sense.

 ## Setting Up a Stack
-One prerequisite for using C is a stack, since all non-trivial C programs uses a stack.
+One prerequisite for using C is a stack, since all non-trivial C programs use a stack.
 Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory (remember that the stack grow towards lower addresses) that is correctly aligned (alignment on 4 bytes is